 - TOTAL COST 1 PERSON: 1525 USD

 Timing depends on the route you take and have many stops you make.
-The distance of most of the cross-country road-trips is 2,500 to 3,500 miles and takes at least 4 days if you just driving and getting some decent sleep.
+The distance of most of the cross-country road-trips is 2,500 to 3,500 miles, a journey which will take at least 4 days if you just driving and getting some decent sleep.

-What is the best road trip in the USA?
+What are the best road trip routes in the USA?